mikkelme/Simula_SummerProject/README.md

          alt=""
          style="width:80%">
     <h5 align="center">
     Fig.2 - Example of 2D brain model using default geometry.
 The orange region represents the Stokes domain $\Omega_S$ and the green region the Darcy domain $\Omega_D$.
-The black line dividing the stokes and the darcy domain represent the interface $\Gamma$.
+The black line dividing the Stokes and the Darcy domain represent the interface $\Gamma$.
 In addition we have grouped and named the boundaries for later reference.
-For the stokes domain we have the outer surface $\Lambda_S$ and the left and right boundaries $\Gamma_S$.
+For the Stokes domain we have the outer surface $\Lambda_S$ and the left and right boundaries $\Gamma_S$.
 For the Darcy domain all boundaries expect the interface is grouped as $\Gamma_D$.
     </h5>
 </p>